Derkades/tahoe-pyfuse3/README.md

 - Writing to files (broken due to tahoe bug, see below)

 ## Caveats
 - Due to [severe file corruption bugs in the Tahoe-LAFS REST API](https://tahoe-lafs.org/trac/tahoe-lafs/ticket/3818) when writing to MDMF/SDMF mutable files, the file system won't allow writes (not even without `ro`).
-To upload files, use the file upload script (see below).
+To upload files, use my related project [tahoe-upload](https://github.com/Derkades/tahoe-upload).
 - Mtime/ctime/crtime is not set properly.
 This will be addressed soon.

 ## Usage